tealpm/toc/README.md

 It's a function that looks for an id "toc" in an HTML page and populates it with a hierarchical list of all the headings previously loaded in the page, if any.

 This code is based on one created for a microblog, so that some long or complicated posts could have a table of contents.
-I am sharing it as a standalone in case it is useful for others.